The History of the Unitarian Universalist Fellowship of Clinton

 The Fellowship Acquires a Building!

-Big happenings in 1991!
-A former Baptist church (seating 200) was for sale, complete with all its furnishings, for the remarkable price of $55,000.
+In 1991, a former Baptist church (seating 200) was for sale, complete with all its furnishings, for the remarkable price of $55,000.
 Members helped with the down payment, a loan was arranged, and funds were received from the PSD Chalice Lighters program.
 At this time the official name was changed to the Unitarian Universalist Fellowship of Clinton.

 The Rev. Charity Rowley was the first minister in the new building.
 She came from Iowa City twice a month, but later served a yoked ministry with Dubuque and preached at each church once a month.
 Upon her retirement in 1996, she was honored as Minister Emerita.

 For the next two years (1996-98), Bob Hoffman from the Davenport Unitarian Church was our lay minister while he began the UUA's Commissioned Lay Leader program.
 From 1998 to September 2003, members of the congregation provided weekly services as well as R.E. programs.
-Roger Mohr, a ministerial student at Meadville Lombard, then became the UUF's "Fellowship Consultant" as well as 'supervised intern minister.'
+Roger Mohr, a ministerial student at Meadville Lombard, then became the UUF's "Fellowship Consultant" as well as "supervised intern minister."
 Following his graduation from Meadville Lombard in May 2006, the UUF conducted his ordination and he was called to serve the Burlington (IA) Unitarian Church.

 Then it was back to services by our membership until September 2009 when we employed Rev. Ruby Kirk-Nancy of Rock Island, IL., as a part-time minister.
 She conducted services twice a month and was available for weddings, holy unions, and funerals in the church.
 She left to pursue her doctorate in June of 2015.